IanHalbwachs/socketSynth/README.md

 # socketSynth by Ian Halbwachs  - ian.halbwachs@gmail.com - soundcloud.com/umanyes
-A distributed mobile syntesizer using Socket.io and Tone.js Hear it in action! https://youtu.be/WBm6vPsAwNU
+A distributed mobile syntesizer using Socket.io and Tone.js Hear it in action! <https://youtu.be/WBm6vPsAwNU>
+Check it out in Glitch! https://glitch.com/edit/#!/socket-synth

 v0.1 3/13/16